The Graph Minor Structure Theorem through Bidimensionality: Bidimensionality and -decompositions

 Finally, recall that $W^+$ is a subgraph of $H_2,$ therefore $z\leq \tw(W^+)\leq \tw(H_{2})\in \mathcal{O}(bgw).$ In other words, $\bdim(G,S)=c'z^2\in \mathcal{O}(bgw),$ as required. \end{proof}

-Given a graph $G$, a set $A, |A|≤k$, and a $\Sigma$-decomposition $\delta$ of $G-A$ of width and breath at most $k$, \cref{abstraction} tells us that the union of $A$ with the set of vertices drawn in the vortices of $\delta$ has bidimensionality $\Ocal(k^{10})$ in $G$.
-Actually, using \cref{abstraction}, we can also add in this set the vertices drawn in the boundaries of all the non-vortex cells that are neighbouring with the vortices (we will use this slightly stronger statement of \cref{abstraction} in further investigations).
+Given a graph $G$, a set $A\subseteq V(G)$, where $|A|≤k$, and a $\Sigma$-decomposition $\delta$ of $G-A$ of width and breadth at most $k$, for some surface of Euler genus $≤k$, \cref{abstraction} tells us that the union of $A$ with the set of vertices drawn in the vortices of $\delta$ has bidimensionality $\Ocal(k^{10})$ in $G$.
+Actually, using \cref{abstraction}, we can also add in this set the vertices drawn in the boundaries of all the non-vortex cells that are neighboring with the vortices (we will use this slightly stronger statement of \cref{abstraction} in further investigations).
 According to the definitions of $\Sbbb\mbox{-}\hw(G)$ in \eqref{eradication} and $\Sbbb\mbox{-}\tw(G)$ in \eqref{attempting}, the immediate corollary of \cref{abstraction} is the following.

 \begin{lemma} There exists some polynomial function $f_{\ref{tiko_news}}:\Nbbb\to\Nbbb$ such that for every graph $G$, if $\Sbbb\mbox{-}\mathsf{\hw}(G)≤k$, then $\Sbbb\mbox{-}\mathsf{\tw}(G)≤f(k)$ \end{lemma}